Physical Address

 Another Uchida work from this period, the minor comedy-drama The Master Spearman (Sake to onna to yari, 1960),13 isn’t based on a play, but it, too, is about a performance.
 When, because of court intrigue, the master of a samurai named Kurando is forced to commit seppuku, Kurando himself is put under extreme pressure by his clan to follow suit.
 There follows a hilarious scene in which the samurai attempts to carry out his ritual suicide as an outdoor sporting event, complete with vendors selling “Kurando dumplings” to the bloodthirsty crowd.
 The ironic and comic climax of this scene illustrates, as effectively as would Kobayashi Masaki’s much more somber film Harakiri (Seppuku, 1962), released two years later, the irrationality and emptiness of the samurai code.

 A mysterious film from this period merits mention: Voyage to Patagonia: Crossing the Great Glacier (Nanbei Patagonia tanken: daihyoga o yuku, 1959), Uchida’s only extant documentary.
 Apparently, the elderly filmmaker never ventured to the South American ice fields in which the movie was shot.
 Other filmmakers had captured all the spectacular location footage that Uchida edited into a feature, for which he then received a director’s credit.
-Since Uchida was not a documentarian, this film, which I’ve not yet seen, is, like the 1925 animated short Tale of Crab Temple referred to earlier in this essay, a complete outlier in the artist’s filmography.
+Since Uchida was not a documentarian, this film, which I’ve not yet seen, is, like the 1925 animated short Tale of Crab Temple referred to earlier in this biography, a complete outlier in the artist’s filmography.

-Although the Miyamoto Musashi series was very popular in Japan, it’s not, in my opinion, one of the finest Uchida films.
+Although the Miyamoto Musashi series was very popular in Japan, it’s not, in my opinion, one of the finest of Uchida’s works.
 Though made in the same “classical” style as Chikamatsu’s Love in Osaka and Hero of the Red-Light District, it seems to me much less innovative and cinematically exciting than either.
 (As Stuart Galbraith IV has noted in his commentary for the DVD box set of the films, Uchida, during the making of this series, was suffering from prostate problems that led to severe back and leg pain, and thus his work on it probably hastened his death.)14 Nakamura is an excellent Musashi and most of the rest of the cast is also fine, particularly Mikuni Rentarō as the priest Takuan, Kogure Michiyo as the randy bandit-widow Oko and veteran actress Naniwa Chieko as Musashi’s comic nemesis Osugi.15 But it seems to me like the kind of commercial assignment that a talented director agrees to take on in return for the opportunity to film more personal projects.

 Certainly The Mad Fox was a very personal project for Uchida.
 An adaptation of an early 18th Century play, the film seems to be an homage to theatricality itself.
 Bunraku, Kabuki, Noh and avant-garde stage styles are freely mashed together in this demented piece of folklore about a female fox who falls in love with a human and bears his child.
 (The English-language title, by the way, is all wrong, because it’s the human hero who’s insane, not the fox.)
 This movie takes Uchida’s “mannerist” or perhaps “Expressionist” style as far as it would ever go, into the realm of the surreal.
 (If the great Spanish filmmaker Buñuel had seen this film, I think he would have loved it.)
 But at heart, despite its playfulness, the movie is a tragedy of evil triumphant, and of irreparable trauma and loss.16